Dungeons-of-Kathallion/Bane-Of-Wargs/README.md

 ## Contributing

-All contributions like PR, issues that can go from bug reporting or feature request are all welcome!
-Just check the [CONTRIBUTING](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/blob/master/.github/CONTRIBUTING.md) guidelines.
+As a free and open source game, the source code is accessible to reading and modifying.
+You can contribute to the game by creating a github issue [from here](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/issues/new/choose) to request a new feature or report a bug.
+You can propose your own changes by creating a [new pull request](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/pulls).
+Those who wish to contribute are recommended to checkout the [wiki](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/wiki) and the [CONTRIBUTING](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/blob/master/.github/CONTRIBUTING.md) guidlines.

-## Progress
+## Development Progress

-Beta is out!
-Most of the planned engine features are developed!
+The planned game engine is currently in progress, and for the most of it done.
+The vanilla gameplay is not ready at all by you could always [create your own mod!](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/wiki/Creating-Mods).
 If you're interested by the game progress and development, check the wiki page about the [Goals](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/wiki/Game-Progression) of the game.

 ## Licensing

 Bane Of Wargs is a free, open source game.
-The source code and every file you will find on this repository is available under the GPL v3 license.
+The [source code](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/tree/master/source) and every file you will find on this repository is available under the [GPL v3 license](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs?tab=GPL-3.0-1-ov-file#readme).
 All its work and artwork is all public domain.
 Feel free to fork, or copy the game source to make your own version of the engine.